 Find “Our” Park

 With help from our playgroup, we’ve discovered half a dozen parks in Irmo, Columbia, West Columbia and Lexington.
 Seven Oaks Park is just up the road from us; we love the playgrounds and baseball fields.
-But Saluda Shoals Park is my favorite, for it’s shaded playground and for its view of the Saluda River.
+But Leo’s Landing at Saluda Shoals Park is my favorite, for its shaded, all-inclusive playground and for its view of the Saluda River.
 Until I moved to North Carolina, I’d always lived near a river or a lake; I didn’t realize how important the water was to me until it wasn’t there anymore.
 So being able to watch the river flow peacefully is a calm pleasure I’m glad to share with my son.

 Find Volunteer Opportunities